jayatithakkar/AI_Face_Mask_Detection/README.md

      python variant2-evaluate.py
      ```
    - The results, including a confusion matrix and classification report for each model, will be displayed.

 ---

+## Bias Analysis and Model Validation:

+To perform a comprehensive bias analysis and validate your model, follow these steps using the newly added scripts in the repository.

+### Labeling the Dataset:

+1. **Execute `ageGenderPredictionPipeline.py`:**
+   - This script labels the dataset with age and gender predictions, essential for subsequent bias analysis.
+   - Run the script by executing:
+     ```bash
+     python ageGenderPredictionPipeline.py
+     ```
+   - Ensure your dataset is in the specified format and directory as required by the script.

+### Model Validation:

+2. **Execute `kFoldCrossValidation.py`:**
+   - This script performs k-fold cross-validation to validate your model's performance and robustness.
+   - Run the script by executing:
+     ```bash
+     python kFoldCrossValidation.py
+     ```
+   - The script will output the performance of each fold, helping you identify the best model configuration.

+### Bias Testing:

+3. **Execute `ageBiasTest.py` and `genderBiasTest.py`:**
+   - After model validation, use these scripts to test for any age and gender biases.
+   - First, execute `ageBiasTest.py` by:
+     ```bash
+     python ageBiasTest.py
+     ```
+   - Then, execute `genderBiasTest.py` by:
+     ```bash
+     python genderBiasTest.py
+     ```
+   - Both scripts will evaluate the biases in your model, providing insights into any disparities in age and gender predictions.

+---